Car Insurance Terminology

 Getting to Grips with Car Insurance Terms

 If you are a driver you have to have insurance to drive a car.
 However, trying to understand what some of the jargon in an insurance document actually means can be a little confusing.
-Here we have put some of the most common phrases with a ‘man on the street’ explanation.
+Here we have put some of the most common car insurance terminology together with an explanation.

 This is the highest level of car insurance you can get.
 This will cover you for injuries to others, including their property.
 It will cover accidents caused by your passengers or a driver named on your policy.
 When you take out the policy you will be given a stated limit for which you can claim on Medical expenses and loss of or damaged property within the car.
 Your car will be covered for fire and theft and accidental damage.
 If you have a trailer and it is attached at the time of an incident this should also be covered.
 It is always worth checking these details before paying any money, any changes to a policy will normally incur an admin fee.